kcristiano/cf-civicrm/README.md

 The Caldera Forms CiviCRM plugin contains a set of form processors that interact with CiviCRM's API to retrieve, create and update data in CiviCRM.
 With this plugin, you can create responsive forms that expose CiviCRM fields and entities like Activities, Relationships, Tags, Groups and more.

+**Important**: this plugin is no longer in active development.

 **Note**: _this is the development repository for Caldera Forms CiviCRM integration.
 The plugin can be found in the [WordPress plugin directory](https://wordpress.org/plugins/cf-civicrm/), unless you are developing or testing (`dev` branch) it's encouraged to install it from the WordPress plugin directory._

-This plugin is in active development and is currently being tested with the latest CiviCRM version (5.x).

 ### Features